steviecurran/quasar-distances/README.md

 **Key ideas**

--  Combine radio detections with optical, UV, and near-infrared photometry
+-  Combine radio detections with optical, UV and near-infrared photometry

 -  Use machine-learning approaches to infer galaxy distances when spectroscopy is unavailable